 Hashtags were first proposed for use on Twitter in 2007.
 Since then, they have become an essential part of social media.

-Hashtags, especially on Instagram, are a very important part of your social media strategy as they help to attract new customers and amplify your reach.
+Hashtags, especially on Instagram, are essential to your social media strategy as they help attract new customers and amplify your reach.

 However, not all tags are equal and how you use them differs from platform to platform.

 Firstly let’s delve into some quick hashtag tips:

 - Don’t leave any blank spaces within your hashtag.
 Otherwise, it won’t work (e.g. # perth will not work, it should be #perth).